 I'm riding in the 2017 Carbon Cycle!

 I'm doing my second Carbon Cycle this year and I'm totally excited!

-By donating through this page, you are supporting my two day lake-to-lake bike ride, and helping to sustain the important work Environment Hamilton does in the city as Hamilton's only environmental advocacy group!
+By donating through this page, you are supporting my two day Lake Ontario to Lake Erie bike ride (it's long!), and helping to sustain the important work Environment Hamilton does in the city as Hamilton's only environmental advocacy group!

 To do so just....

 Click the orange donate over to the right!

 (make sure you click the orange one!)